 Various Forms Of ADR Processes

-There are various forms of ADR mechanisms exist in India for resolving disputes outside the courts.
+There are various forms of ADR mechanisms that exist in India for resolving disputes outside the courts.
 It is the nature of the dispute and relation of the parties which decide the choice of ADR method either by arbitration, conciliation, mediation, Lok Adalat etc.

 - Negotiation: A non-binding procedure in which discussions between the parties are initiated without the intervention of any third party, with the object of arriving at a negotiated settlement of the dispute.
 It is the primary method of alternative dispute resolution.